-As with all fruits and vegetables, growing your own at home allows you to explore and experience SO many more shapes, sizes, colors, and varieties of carrots than what you’ll find in a grocery store.
-I think we have more different types of carrots in our seed storage box than any other vegetable!
-Well, except radishes maybe… One of the many awesome things about growing carrots is that you can very easily mix several varieties of carrots into one garden bed or plot.
+As with all fruits and vegetables, growing carrots at home allows you to explore and experience SO many more shapes, sizes, colors, and varieties than what you’ll see in the grocery store.
+Red, purple, yellow, white… Homegrown always taste far superior too!
+One of the many awesome things about growing carrots is that you can easily mix several varieties of carrots into one garden bed or plot.
 That is what we always do!

-To check out a full list of the places we like to buy seeds from, of all types, check out our article “12 Places to Buy Organic, Heirloom, and Non-GMO Garden Seeds”.
-Along with our go-to carrot varieties, we also always add some new-to-us varieties every time we sow carrot seeds!
-Which is the perfect segway to….
+To see a full list of the places we like to buy seeds from, check out our article “12 Places to Buy Organic, Heirloom, and Non-GMO Garden Seeds”.

 When to Plant Carrots